 Robin McCarthy HCPC Pg.
 Dip Art Therapy.

 When there are no words to express how you feel, painting and drawing can provide an outlet a support or just "time out".
 A picture really can be worth a thousand words.
 I have 25 years experience of practicing as an art psychotherapist and more recently as a clinical supervisor.
 I won an award in 2016 for innovation in my work as a senior art psychotherapist within the NHS.
 I also run an art therapy studio based in Hereford.
-I am experienced in using Skype for therapy and clinical supervision.
+I have experience in online therapy and clinical supervision.
 I am particularly interested in working with people who are experiencing issues such as anxiety, depression, loss and grief.
-I provide a non-pressured approach to art therapy in which the client is gently encouraged to explore feelings in a creative way, either in one to one sessions or in group work.
+I offer a free 15 minute telephone consultation.

 I am registered with HCPC and BAAT and adhere to their codes of ethics.